andrasq/node-docs/gc-gordian.md

         var child = cluster.fork();
         child.send(...)

-        // child listens with process.on('message')
+        // child listens to parent messages with process.on('message')

 The child process sends to the parent with

         process.send(...)

-        // parent listens with cluster.on('message') or child.on('message')
+        // parent listens to child messages with with child.on('message')
+        // or cluster.on('message')

 ### Startup

 Once all workers have disconnected, the parent exits unless other events are still pending.

-During the worker startup, the cluster object emits messages to track the startup
+During the worker startup, the cluster object emits events to track the startup
 sequence:

 - `forked` - sent when the child process is successfully created by the operating system